VK-Analyst/Stock-Trading-Dashboard/README.md

 10.Help to indentify there weak zone

-## Download the Stock Trading Dashboard
+## Download the Stock Trading Template

-You can download the Stock Trading Dashboard and if you want a Fresh New Template for yourself you can mail me on @Vivekkum0709@gmail.com
+You can download the Stock Trading Template and if you want a Fresh New Template for yourself you can mail me on @Vivekkum0709@gmail.com